hdzierz/psychic-dangerzone/ways-of-working.md

 ![25 Hottest Skills](http://blog.linkedin.com/wp-content/uploads/2014/12/The-25-Hottest-Skills-of-2014-on-LinkedIn.png)

 The obvious relevance is 13, and the notable omission any Microsoft technology stack.
-Given the promenance of 1, 10, 13, 23 and 25 (possibly also 8, 11, 19) in our knowledge base we don't have 6 to make a sensible request that includes Windows.
+Given the promenance of 1, 10, 13, 23 and 25 (possibly also 8, 11, 19) in our knowledge base ...